NBC Insider Exclusive

 How to Watch

-Watch Deal or No Deal Island on NBC and Peacock.
+Watch the Season 2 premiere of Deal or No Deal Island on Tuesday, January 7 at 8/7c on NBC and next day on Peacock

 Rob, who was one of 13 contestants who headed to The Banker’s swanky private island to compete for a chance to be the last one standing and win the biggest prize in Deal or No Deal history, told NBC Insider that he enjoyed figuring out the best strategy for a brand-new type of gameplay.
 He also enjoyed a bit of a competitive advantage, having done this before, and he definitely enjoyed that he got to sleep on a bed and shower — a sharp contrast to Survivor’s more punishing conditions.